Contraindications, Preparations, and Aftercare for all Tattoo Procedures

 You must strictly follow these guidelines to achieve the best micropigmentation results.

 Alcohol or caffeine, energy drinks at least a full 24 hours before

-At least a week before: Aspirin, Niacin, Vitamin A & E, fish oil, pain killers, cold or flu medicine, "hair, skin, nail", body detox, power/green shakes, fat burner supplements, turmeric, garlic, Gingko Biloba, spicy food/seasonings, antibiotics, steroids 4 weeks before.
+At least a week before Aspirin, Niacin, Vitamin A & and E, fish oil, pain killers, cold or flu medicine, "hair, skin, nail", body detox, power/green shakes, fat burner supplements, turmeric, garlic, Gingko Biloba, spicy food/seasonings, antibiotics, steroids 4 weeks before.
 All of them cause you bleeding and push away pigment which will result in poor pigment retention=more paid visits.

 *IF YOU ARE TAKING OR UNDERGOING any MEDICATIONS, MEDICAL TREATMENTS, PRE/POST SURGERIES, BEAUTIFYING INJECTIONS, LASER TREATMENTS, please CHECK WITH your PHYSICIAN if it is appropriate for you to have a cosmetic tattoo/permanent makeup/microblading.

 Please, ask for written clearance that permits you to have a cosmetic tattoo within the upcoming 3 months (PMU usually is a multi-session procedure that requires coming back for touch-ups).
 Make sure that the note includes a practice/doctor name, address, contact information, and clearly stated release for a cosmetic tattoo procedure.
 It can be signed on your doctor's form or you can ask for our form to be emailed to you.

 We will not perform any PMU procedure if we believe it might compromise your health and safety.